Ruach/ruach.github.io/_posts/2020-04-19-boom-frontend.markdown

 249   fetch_controller.io.imem_resp.bits.xcpt := s2_tlb_resp
 250   when (icache.io.resp.valid && icache.io.resp.bits.ae) { fetch_controller.io.imem_resp.bits.xcpt.ae.inst := true.B }
 ```
-The *fetch_controller* member in the BoomFrontendModule
-is the instance of FetchControlUnit class.
-Also, as *BoomFrontendModule* orchestrates most of the front-end modules,
-it feeds current PC address to branch prediction(BTB, BPD) and instruction cache.
+Although F0 stage is implemented inside
+the FectchControlUnit module,
+BoomFrontendModule manages the next fetch address *s0_pc*.
+This is because *BoomFrontendModule* orchestrates
+not only the front-end pipeline,
+but also the other auxiliary modules that require next fetch addres.
-The next fetch address *s0_pc* is determined by the BoomFrontendModule
+The role of the fetch controller is
-considering different signals sent from the redirect logic and NPC logic.
+examining whether fetch-addresss-redirection is necessary.
+As shown in the line 237,
-When the fetch_controller.io.imem_req.valid signal is true,
+when the fetch_controller.io.imem_req.valid returns true,
-the new address determined by the fetch_controller should be used
-to fetch instructions from the icache.
+it will redirect the next fetch address to
+fetch_controller.io.imem_req.bits.pc.
-On the other hand, next pc address (npc) is used.
+On the other hand,
+next pc address (npc) which is (current PC + 4) is used
+as the next fetch address.
-Now let's take a look at the implementation of 5 stages of front-end.
+Now let's take a look at
+how the FetchControlUnit determines redirection and retrieve the redirection targetr
+thorugh the rest of 5 stages in front-end.
+(How the branch prediction results are derived
+and
+how Icache retrieves the actual instruction bytes
+will be discussed)

 **ifu/fetch-control-unit.scala**
 ```scala